 Please reach us at rareiguanas@gmail.com if you cannot find an answer to your question.

-International Diamond Registry is an independent digital registry that allows diamond owners to create and maintain a secure record of their diamond’s certification and ownership information.
-IDR is designed to help document ownership and support recovery efforts if a diamond is lost or stolen.
+The International Diamond Registry is an independent digital registry where owners of laser-inscribed diamonds can securely maintain their diamond’s certification and ownership records.
+IDR closes the loop—ensuring that the diamond, its certificate, and the rightful owner remain securely linked—providing peace of mind and aiding recovery if a diamond is lost or stolen.

-No. International Diamond Registry is an independent registry service and is not affiliated with GIA or any gemological laboratory.
+No. International Diamond Registry is an independent registry service and is not affiliated with Gemological Institute of America, International Gemological Institute, or any gemological laboratory.
+Gemological Institute of America and other labs grade, identify diamonds.
+International.
+They do not connect the diamond with the owner.

 No. IDR does not grade, certify, appraise, or authenticate diamonds.